Constrained deformations of positive scalar curvature metrics: Motion through PSC metrics with minimal boundary

 \begin{lem} Let $(X^3,g)$ be a connected, orientable, compact Riemannian manifold, such that the scalar curvature of $g$ is everywhere zero, and each boundary component is a minimal surface with respect to $g$.
 Suppose that \emph{either} $Ric_g$ is not identically zero, \emph{or} $\partial X$ is not totally geodesic with respect to $g$, then there is a small (isotopic) smooth perturbation $g'$ of $g$, such that the scalar curvature of $g'$ is strictly positive and every connected component of $\partial X$ is minimal.
 If instead $Ric_g$ is everywhere zero, and all the components of $\partial X$ are totally geodesic, then there exists a compact interval $I\subset \R$ such that $(X,g)$ is isometric to $S^1\times S^1\times I$ equipped with a flat metric. \end{lem}

 \begin{proof} When $(X^3,g)$ is not Ricci flat, we can argue as in the proof of Proposition \ref{pro:Rigidity}, case i).
 Therefore, assume that $Ric_g=0$ in $X$, and some boundary component $\Sigma$ of $X$ is (minimal but) not totally geodesic.
-By virtue of the variational characterization of the first eigenvalue of the Jacobi eigenvalue, it is seen at once that $\Sigma$ is unstable, thus we consider the normal deformations $\Sigma^{(tf)}=\{exp_x(-tf(x)\nu(x)):x\in \Sigma\}$ defined by the associated first eigenfunction (taken positive and normalized, as usual) which determine subdomains $X_t\subset X$ whose boundary component $\Sigma^{(tf)}$ is (strictly) mean-convex.
+By virtue of the variational characterization of the first eigenvalue of the Jacobi operator, it is seen at once that $\Sigma$ is unstable, thus we consider the normal deformations defined by the associated first eigenfunction (taken positive and normalized, as usual) which determine subdomains $X_t\subset X$ whose boundary component in question has mean curvature $H_t>0$.
 Note that the boundary components of $\partial X$ that are totally geodesic in metric $g$ are not modified.
-On $X_t$, we solve the elliptic eigenvalue problem (for the conformal Laplacian with oblique boundary condition):
+On $X_t$, we solve the elliptic eigenvalue problem (for the conformal Laplacian with Robin boundary condition):

 where $\lambda_1(t)$ is the first eigenvalue.
-Multiplying both sides by $u_t$ and integrating over $X_t$, we have that which implies that $\lambda_1(t)>0$ for $t\in (0,\epsilon)$.
-In particular, the Riemannian manifold $(X_t,u_t^4 g_t)$ has strictly positive scalar curvature and minimal boundary.
-We then define the corresponding metrics on $X$ by means of the obvious diffeomorphism $\phi_t: X\rightarrow X_t$. \end{proof}
+Multiplying both sides by $\phi_t$ and integrating over $X_t$, we have that which implies that $\lambda_1(t)>0$ for $t\in (0,\epsilon)$.
+In particular, the Riemannian manifold $(X_t,\phi_t^4 g_t)$ has strictly positive scalar curvature and minimal boundary.
+We then define the corresponding metrics on $X$ by means of the obvious diffeomorphism $\varphi_t: X\rightarrow X_t$. \end{proof}

 \begin{cor} Let $X^3$ be a connected, orientable, compact manifold with boundary.
 Then

 unless $X^3\simeq S^1\times S^1\times I$ (in which case the space $\mathcal{H}_{R\geq 0, H= 0}$ only contains flat metrics, making the boundary totally geodesic). \end{cor}